 These are nine small points that I always like to remember, especially when I start at a new gym.
 Here I find myself surrounded by gorgeous young things, all trying to tell me what’s wrong.
 Why do they assume I don’t know?

-If you go to a gym and the 21-year old girl with the 21-year-old body tells you to do something, it doesn’t mean it’s right for you.
+If you go to a gym, or sign up for an online class, and the 21-year-old girl with the 21-year-old body tells you to do something, it doesn’t mean it’s right for you.
 Understand your limitations, which are there for a reason.
 You may not have exercised for a while so take it easy when you start.
 You may have arthritis which is worse some days than others.

 Weight loss doesn’t necessarily equal fat loss.
 Weight is a terrible way to measure health.
 You need to consider the muscle to fat ratio.